National Flood Insurance Program policyholders can get advance payments

 Toxic waste sites flooded

-At least 13 toxic waste sites in Texas were flooded or damaged by Hurricane Harvey, the Environmental Protection Agency said.
-The 13 affected sites have industrial waste from petrochemical companies, acid compounds, solvents and pesticides.
+At least 13 toxic waste sites in Texas were flooded or damaged by Hurricane Harvey, according to the Environmental Protection Agency.

-The EPA announced over the weekend that it had assessed 41 Superfund sites using aerial images.
+The agency announced Saturday that it had assessed 41 Superfund sites using aerial images, and determined the ones badly affected by the storm.

 A Superfund site is land that is contaminated by hazardous waste and identified by the EPA as a candidate for cleanup because it poses a risk to human health and/or the environment.